Prism Executive Recruitment: Management Consultancy Salary Review 2023

 In smaller firms these might be the most senior consulting employees (apart from the owner(s) or the MD) and could be termed “Partner”.
 In mid-sized consultancies or the consulting arms of IT/outsourcing businesses they might report to the consulting leadership team or the Head of Consulting.

-On occasion in larger firms these are not sales/revenue roles but grades for Subject Matter Experts, frequently with the explicit understanding that further promotion, i.e. to Partner, is unlikely.
+On occasion, often in larger firms, these were not sales/revenue roles but grades for Subject Matter Experts, frequently with the explicit understanding that further promotion, i.e. to Partner, was unlikely.
+They are however now rare.

-In the Big 4 and major advisory firms the Partner grades would be above this.
+In the Big 4 and major advisory firms the Partner grades are above this.
 Partners would own the larger accounts and have higher sales targets.

 NB: we have not attempted to cover all variations of role terminology.
 For example a Manager can be a Managing Consultant, or Principal Consultant.
 While the grade above that, of Senior Manager, can ALSO be called Managing Consultant or Principal Consultant!